 - Elmer’s glue

-- Light green construction paper
+- Light green and dark green construction paper

 - Glue stick